plantsmiles/js0724/README.md

 - **Integration Tests**: Test the interaction between components (TODO)
 - **E2E Tests**: Simulate real user scenarios, testing the entire system, thin as most brittle

 Testing is crucial for verifying the logic and establishing a contract within the code.
-Our emphasis on unit tests ensures that we can run tests frequently without the overhead of external dependencies.
+My emphasis on unit tests ensures that we can run tests frequently without the overhead of external dependencies.

 ### Docker Integration